mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Combination schema
 ------------------

-If a schema defines a combine setting (list of strings), it is treated as a combination schema.
+If a schema defines a combine setting (``combine``), it is treated as a combination schema.
 Data from multiple other schemas is then displayed together.
 The entries in the combine list must be the names of the sub-schemas to be combined.

-* A schema with combine only allows a reduced set of other settings.
+* A schema with ``combine`` only allows a reduced set of other settings.
 * It may define roles to limit user access to the whole combination.
 * It may define table to explicitly specify table formatting of data common to all referenced sub-schemas.
 * A schema referenced by a combine list may not itself define combine.